James W Zaitsoff

 James joined Owen Bird as a summer articled student in 2007 and returned in 2008 to complete his articles.
 Prior to joining Owen Bird, James gained experience at a small firm specializing in plaintiff’s personal injury and class action litigation.

-In his free time, James enjoys spending time with his wife, son, dog and two cats, and developing his handyman skills building furniture and (slowly) renovating his 1970’s chic house.
+In his free time, James enjoys spending time with his wife, sons and dog, and developing his handyman skills building furniture and (slowly) renovating his 1970’s chic house.

 James specializes in wills and estates litigation and general commercial litigation.